We found 5 providers with an interest in gastrointestinal problems and who accept Humana Gold 2250/HMO Premier near Rochester, MN.

-Dr. Mark Bartlett is a specialist in adult gastroenterology and pediatric gastroenterology.
-Dr. Bartlett has a special interest in diarrhea, malnutrition, and inflammatory bowel disease.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
+Dr. Mark Bartlett works as a gastroenterologist and pediatric gastroenterologist in Rochester, MN and Minneapolis, MN.
 After attending the University of Rochester School of Medicine and Dentistry for medical school, he completed his residency training at a hospital affiliated with the University of California, San Francisco (UCSF).
-He is professionally affiliated with Mayo Clinic.
+In his practice, he is particularly interested in diarrhea, malnutrition, and inflammatory bowel disease.
+Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Bartlett honors.
+He is affiliated with Mayo Clinic.

 Relevant Interests: , diarrhea, inflammatory bowel disease

-Dr. Robert Miller's area of specialization is radiation oncology.
-These areas are among his clinical interests: lung cancer and gastrointestinal cancer.
-He takes Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
-After attending the University of Kentucky College of Medicine and the University of Wisconsin School of Medicine and Public Health for medical school, Dr. Miller completed his residency training at Mayo Clinic and the University of Wisconsin Hospital and Clinics.
-He is affiliated with Mayo Clinic.
+Dr. Robert Miller's specialty is radiation oncology.
+His areas of clinical interest consist of lung cancer, gastrointestinal cancer, and intraoperative radiation therapy (IORT).
+Dr. Miller takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield EPO, and Blue Cross Blue Shield Bronze.
+He graduated from the University of Kentucky College of Medicine and the University of Wisconsin School of Medicine and Public Health and then he performed his residency at Mayo Clinic and the University of Wisconsin Hospital and Clinics.
+Dr. Miller is professionally affiliated with Mayo Clinic.

 Relevant Interests: , gastrointestinal cancer